DhaniAL-G/crashincidenttrackerPWA-APP/README.md

-This apps ready to use
+This apps ready to use.